 (a) To accept, receive, hold and dispose of, without limitation, gifts, donations, membership dues, devises and bequests of both real and personal property of any and every kind and character, and to sell, dispose of, invest, reinvest, loan, and otherwise deal in said property for the purposes and objects of the Corporation.

-(b) To distribute financial awards primarily to spouses (defined as living together in an intact marriage; or living together in a de facto marriage, if so decided by a majority of the Board after due diligence) and/or dependent children (defined as blood, adopted or de facto) of firefighters and duly sworn law enforcement officers stationed in Miami-Dade County who have died while in on-duty statusNotwithstanding the above, any and all awards shall rest in the sole discretion of a majority vote of the Board of Directors; however, if time is of the essence, in the sole discretion of the President and any two other Board members.The decision of the Board regarding awards shall be binding and final.
+(b) To distribute financial awards primarily to spouses (defined as living together in an intact marriage; or living together in a de facto marriage, if so decided by a majority of the Board after due diligence), and/or dependent children (defined as blood, adopted or de facto) of firefighters and duly sworn law enforcement officers stationed in Miami-Dade County who have died while in on-duty status.
+Notwithstanding the above, any and all awards shall rest in the sole discretion of a majority vote of the Board of Directors; however, if time is of the essence, in the sole discretion of the President and any two other Board members.The decision of the Board regarding awards shall be binding and final.
 Accordingly, no member and /or any potential or actual beneficiary shall have any right and/or standing to contest the decision of the Board.

 ARTICLE III